daqnal/apologetics.club/content/posts/the-epicurean-trilemma/index.md

 Notice the verb of being used in each of these verses.
 In English, we assume that the adjectives after *is* (good and light) are simply describing God.
 It goes deeper than that; these verses are a statement about God's nature, meaning that God **is** good just as light **is** bright. *Bright* is not only an attribute, it's light's true nature, its identity.
 They are one and the same.

 Now, bring back the question: Can God sin?
 What the question is essentially asking is: Can good be bad?
 Obviously not.
 It has nothing to do with good's lack of power, only its nature.
 God does not compromise his power by being unable to sin; in fact, he upholds the principle of logic by being so.
-God binds himself to logic when he lets us understand a fraction of him.
+If we believe that God binds himself to logic when he lets us understand a fraction of him, then there is no issue here.
 Thus, let's rephrase our definition:
 **God can do anything that is not contrary to his nature.**

+This definition clearly establishes what *God is all-powerful* means, and it provides the basis for attacking the second premise.

-### God's Goodness
+### Premise 2: God's Goodness

+Premise two states: *If God is not willing to prevent evil, then he is not all-good.*

 The definition of this one funny little word *good* causes monumental disparity between Christian and non-Christian.
 Due to the depth of this topic, there is [another page here (WIP)](/) about the problem of evil for further reading.
 Here, we'll focus on tackling the second premise of the trilemma.

-Premise two states: *If God is not willing to prevent evil, then he is not all-good.*

-Unlike premise one, however, this statement is logically *and* definitionally incorrect; it falls apart in multiple ways.
-First, let's begin by defining good.
-One way to define it is to say that God = Good, they are synonymous.
-That begs the question: What is evil?
-We'll start with another simple definition for that: Evil is everything that good is not.
+Let's begin by defining good from the Christian perspective.
+The most important concept here is that the word *good* has 2 meanings (or *scopes* if you want to sound fancy) in Christian language.

+**Chaotic/Local good** - that which seems correct and orderly to human intuition but lacks universality and order (i.e. actions of justice, love, or peace)

+**Cosmic/Absolute good** - that which is universally orderly and harmonious throughout space and time by the ultimate standard (i.e. justice, love, and peace)

+Read over these definitions a few times, and note that the words *chaotic* and *cosmic* are used in their [philosophical definitions](https://protesilaos.com/books/2022-02-05-cosmos-logos-living-universe).
+Evil, then is the opposite of these terms; replace orderly, harmonious, and correct with chaotic, terrible, and amiss.

 - talk about different "scopes" used to define good: local good and absolute good or finite good and infinite good
 - finite evil is necessary for infinite good
 - give example of father that is physically hurting his child, which seems bad, but then expand it with the context that his child stole a toy from the neighbor's child, and the father is punishing him so that he doesn't get encouraged and become a thief.
 - free will -> because we are ignorant of God's full plan, nothing is absolutely evil, only locally -> free will must have been the perfect way, and i trust God to judge that over myself

+## Conclusion

 ## Flipping the Attack